 AI-First Technology Model

-Pure AI receptionists flip the model entirely.
+Pure AI virtual receptionists flip the model entirely.
 Instead of humans using AI tools, AI handles the entire call from start to finish.
 There are no human receptionists in the loop unless the AI decides a call needs escalation.

 The AI doesn't just follow rigid scripts.
 It understands context, answers unexpected questions, and adapts to each caller's communication style.